solaris-games/solaris-command/docs/game-design-document.md

 ## 7. Win Conditions
 To win the game, players must earn Victory Points (VPs) which are earned by controlling planets.
 VPs are awarded at the end of each cycle and the first player to reach a certain number of VPs will win the game.

+* **Tie-breaks:** If more than one player reaches the requires Victory Points at the same time, then the following tie-break logic is applied:
+    * Total Victory Points
+    * Total Planets
+    * Total Units
+    * Total Prestige Points